-The first stage of advance works saw Headland undertaking several non-invasive archaeological surveys in 2012 along the road corridor, divided into four schemes (Northern, Southern, Fastlink and A90).
-The surveys involved a suite of different techniques aimed at establishing the potential for unknown archaeology to be present, as well as recording the known upstanding archaeological resource.
-The main component was a 520ha geophysical survey, one of the largest single surveys of its type undertaken in the UK in recent years.
-This was supplemented by topographic surveys, historic building surveys, field-walking and environmental coring, all undertaken by our in-house specialists.
-During the same period, we also provided an Archaeological Clerk of Works to the Ground Investigation contractor (Soil Engineering).
+The first stage of advance works was several non-invasive archaeological surveys along the road corridor.
+These involved different techniques aimed at establishing the potential for unknown archaeology, as well as recording the known upstanding archaeology.
+The main component was a 520ha geophysical survey supplemented by topographic surveys, historic building surveys, field-walking and environmental coring, all undertaken by our in-house specialists.
+During the same period, we also provided an ACoW to the Ground Investigation contractor (Soil Engineering).

-Following this, in 2013, invasive archaeological works began, designed to verify the results of the geophysical survey and identify areas of archaeological risk to be dealt with in advance of construction.
-Headland undertook the investigation for two of the largest sections of the scheme (Northern and Southern Legs).
-The site works were completed within a compressed 12-week period, and critically, all reporting was completed on time and budget, which allowed the mitigation stage of the works to be designed by the consultants.
+The survey were followed by invasive archaeological works to verify the results and identify areas of archaeological risk.
+Headland undertook the investigation for two of the largest sections of the scheme.
+The work was carried out within a compressed 12-week period, and critically, all reporting was completed on time and budget, allowing the mitigation stage of the works to be designed by the consultants.

-The final stage of pre-construction work involved targeted topsoil stripping at 45 locations, amounting to over 105,000m³ of overburden being removed across 25 hectares.
-The works were designed to reduce the risk of unexpected archaeology during construction, and successfully mitigated the impact of the scheme on the archaeological resource.
+The final stage of pre-construction work involved targeted topsoil stripping at 45 locations, followed by mitigation excavation.
+This was designed to reduce the risk of unexpected archaeology during construction and successfully mitigated the impact of the scheme on the archaeological resource.

-Headland is currently providing a team of archaeologists to assist during the construction phase of the project.
-The team comprises a Principal ACoW with two support archaeologists, all of whom work directly with the Environmental Section of the Joint Venture Design Team.
-They advise on the mitigation strategy needed to ensure best practice is followed and monitor the ground works within the identified areas of risk.
+Headland provided a team of archaeologists to assist during the construction phase comprising a Principal ACoW with two support archaeologists, all of whom worked directly with the Environmental Section of the Joint Venture Design Team.
+They advised on the mitigation strategy needed to ensure best practice was followed and monitored the ground works within the identified areas of risk.